HenrikBengtsson/speedtest-cli-extras/README.md

 [...]
 ```

-If you're on Linux or OS X, you can use [Cron] jobs to automate the
+If you're on Linux or macOS, you can use [Cron] jobs to automate the
 above.

 If you prefer to have the units in the header rather than the values, then you can use option `--header-units` as